colindean/plaintextaccounting_workshop/0000_introduction.md

 Developers throughout the world are often highly-compensated professionals.
 By carefully capturing and documenting the flow of one's money, these professionals can avoid mismanaging their personal finances and squandering the assets at their disposal, preserving more funds for important things like debt repayment, retirement investment, vacations, and charitable contributions.
 This talk introduces personal finance accounting in general and moves into teaching how to use the open source plain text accounting ecosystem to manage one's money.

-The majority of tools in this ecosystem and free and open source software, meaning you can rely on them to always be freely available to you for your use, modification, and, in most cases, redistribution.
+The majority of tools in this ecosystem and free and open-source software, meaning you can rely on them to always be freely available to you for your use, modification, and, in most cases, redistribution.
 The absence of lock-in means you own your data without concern for being locked out of your hard work because of a price increase or service outage.

 ## Workshop goals